Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Discussion

 \section{Discussion}

-We have presented a new way of building goodness-of-fit tests for regression models with functional covariate employing random projections.
+We have presented a new way of building goodness-of-fit tests for regression models with functional covariates employing random projections.
 The methodology was illustrated using randomly projected empirical processes, which provided root-$n$ consistent tests for testing functional linearity.
-The calibration of the test was done by a wild bootstrap resampling and the FDR was used to combine $K$ $p$-values coming from different projections to account for a higher power.
-The empirical analysis of the tests, conducted in a fully data-driven way, showed that CvM yields higher powers than KS and that a selection of $K\in[1,10]$, in particular $K=5$, is a reasonable compromise between respecting size and increasing power.
+The calibration of the tests was done by a wild bootstrap resampling and the FDR was used to combine $K$ $p$-values coming from different projections to account for a higher power.
+The empirical analysis of the tests, conducted in a fully data-driven way, showed that, in our simulation scenarios, CvM yields higher powers than KS and that a selection of $K\in\{1,\ldots,5\}$, in particular $K=3$, is a reasonable compromise between respecting size and increasing power.
 There is still a price to pay in terms of a moderate loss of power with respect to the PCvM test, which averages across a set of uniformly distributed finite-dimensional directions.
-However, the reduction in computational complexity of the new proposals is more than notable.\\
+However, the reduction in computational complexity of the new tests is more than notable. \\